Olympus E-PL2 vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL2 does not offer wifi capability.
+In contrast, the E-PL2 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the E-PL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
+Both the E-PL2 and the A9 have been discontinued, but can regularly be found used on eBay.
+The E-PL2 was replaced by the Olympus E-PL3, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL2 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus PEN E-PL2:

 - More compact: Is smaller (114x72mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 311g or 46 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.